Asbjoedt/CLISC/README.md

   - Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance*
   - Legacy Microsoft Excel with extensions .xls and .xlt* (feature not working)
   - OpenDocument with extensions .fods, .ods and .ots
-* Output all conversions in subdirectories named n+1
-* Rename all conversions n+1.xlsx

 <sub>*.xla and .xlam file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
 Therefore, they are excluded from conversion but will be copied to the new archive directory, if arhciving is selected</sub>

-<sub>*.xlsx with Transitional conformance will only be converted if arhciving is selected</sub>
+<sub>*.xlsx with Transitional conformance will only be converted if archiving is selected</sub>

 ### Compare
 Compare original and converted spreadsheets to log differences* in